jhyj92/jhyj92/README.md

-Hello! 👋 This repository documents my journey into mobile app development, utilising GitHub for version control and Vercel for deployment.
+Hello! 👋 This repository now hosts a proof-of-concept backend for an AI-driven local services marketplace in Australia.
+The backend is built with Django and provides REST APIs for user management, service listings, and bookings.

 **The Project:**